‘The Young And The Restless’ Spoilers For Friday: Nikki Takes A Life Changing Chance

 Plus, there’s the fact that Nick must still suspect Phyllis as setting up his father in the back of his mind.
 They are unable to be entirely truthful with each other, and it’s starting to wear on their relationship.
 Because they were each other’s rebound, the cracks are showing and growing.

 Finally, Abby (Melissa Ordway) comes up with a massive idea that she believes will help with damage control and all the negative press surrounding Victor.
 She convinces Arturo (Jason Canela) to push their wedding full speed ahead.
-He’s initially reluctant but agrees to help her.
+He’s initially reluctant, but agrees to help her.
 The two quickly get themselves together so that they can have a huge photo shoot for Life & Style magazine.
 Abby hopes that pulling the focus to her big, splashy wedding will help turn the press’s eyes away from her father’s legal issues.
 Hopefully, her rash behavior does not end up causing her problems with Arturo.

 The show features a tribute to the late Kristoff St. John at the end.